 Pick up Some Vinyl

-The Polish Community Center, "where pierogies meet punk," hosts bands like Weezer, and also serves piergoies.
-Hang out at the bar or watch a band in their ballroom.
-There is a retro vibe and dive bar atmosphere at this casual concert venue in the Polish National House in Greenpoint, which feels like the setting for a 1950s prom or old school dance.
-If seeing a show here inspires you to see a concert at another non-traditional music venue in Brooklyn, add on a trip to House of Vans in Greenpoint, where you can skateboard and/or see a show.
-If you want to venture further than Greenpoint, check out our list of Unique Music Venues.
+The Polish Community Center, "where pierogies meet punk," serves the potato-stuffed noodle delicacy on the side of big-name bands.
+Guests are welcome to hang out at the bar or watch concerts in the ballroom.
+There's a retro vibe and dive bar atmosphere at Warsaw, the casual venue in the Polish National House.
+If seeing a show here inspires you to see a concert at another non-traditional music venue in Brooklyn, tack on a trip to House of Vans, where you can also skateboard.